Friday 14 June 2024

 We picked up a couple of fishermen who were walking upstream.
 They had their nets at a particular area, which apparently had some particular fish which sells at a huge premium in the market!
 Most locals moved around with a hatchet, to cut fishing ropes, brushes and bushes, I guess.

-The boat got stuck at many beels (mud flats) and had to steered by hand many times.
-The flats were not visible in the flooded water.
+The boat got stuck at many mud flats and had to steered and had to steered and manoeuvred by hand and poles.
+The flats were many a times not visible in the flooded water.
 Our journey which was to take 4 hours finally ended up taking 5 hours!

 Our biggest surprise was a couple of dolphins leaping up at us!
 We were totally unprepared to encounter the “Gangetic” dolphins which seemed to populate the area.

 At 1 pm, after 5 hours of an eventful boatride we reached the Maili forest camp.
 The guards told us the horses had been sighted 2 days back.
 So we started on a trek in search of possible sighting of those elusive creatures.
 Along the way the couple of forest guards who had obligingly accompanied us enquired of fishermen about the possible whereabouts of the horses.
 After one hour of trekking through deceptive mud flats, brushes, fields, along the river bank, we reached a small hamlet.
-A couple of kids told us they had seen the horses in the morning at a distance, so we followed them for half a mile to the area they had last seen the elusive creatures.
+A couple of kids told us they had seen the horses in the morning at a distance, so we followed them for half a mile to the area where they had last seen the elusive creatures.
 Obviously they were not waiting for us!
-We trekked back to the, desolate, two and a half cottage, hamlet and from there proceeded to the boat.
+We trekked back to the, desolate, two and a half cottage, hamlet, had a round of tea in makeshift cups and from there proceeded to the boat.

 5 hours of boat journey and 2 hours (5 miles) of trekking gave us an inside look into the Brahmaputra in Upper Assam like no other!
 The return journey took just 3 hours as we were going downstream.